 ESPN Thursday Night Football is a doozy tonight, and not necessarily for the on-field action.
 Tonight’s Thursday Night Football game on ESPN features the Philadelphia Eagles vs. the Kansas City Chiefs, an interesting matchup of offense vs. defense, but an even more interesting matchup between head coaches.
 Andy Reid is roaming the sideline for the Chiefs, having been unceremoniously relieved of his post as Eagles head coach after the 2012 season.
 His replacement, NFL rookie Chip Kelly, will lead an Eagles team that’s bound to have mixed emotions going up against their former leader.
-If you can’t watch tonight’s Thursday Night Football game on TV or via ESPN app on Xbox 360, make sure you watch ESPN Thursday Night Football online live streaming using one of the links below.
+If you can’t watch tonight’s Thursday Night Football game on TV or via ESPN app on Xbox 360, make sure you watch ESPN Thursday Night Football online live streaming using one of several different methods.

 Before logging on to watch ESPN Thursday Night Football online live streaming, you should know more about what’s in store.
 Here’s a quick Eagles vs. Chiefs game preview.
 Tonight’s game pits the NFL’s second-ranked offense (Eagles) against the league’s third-rated defense (Chiefs), setting the stage for an epic showdown of first teams.
 Michael Vick has had a good season so far, following-up a solid Monday Night Football season opener against the Redskins and Robert Griffin III (RG3) with a 428-yard, two-touchdown performance last week against the Chargers.
 Vick and his Eagles lost that game 30-33, so their second-ranked offense is bound to have some extra motivation going into the 8:25pm Eastern / 5:25pm Pacific ESPN Thursday Night Football kickoff tonight.